Skip to main content

 A GUI panel for new projects and for quick experimentation:

-• Dropdowns for every released SoM MPN + stock carrier + OS + inference backend.
+• Dropdowns for every released SoM MPN + stock board preset + per-core os: override (offered only where the topology default isn't what you want).

 • Live preview of the board.yaml that will be written.